In This Article

 You’ve probably noticed a growing number of tastemakers and actresses sporting a blunt cut.
-Nicole Richie, Miroslava Duma, Erin Wasson, and Emily Blunt are just a few ditching their layers for a single length and we’d argue that fall is the best time to follow suit.
-The on-trend chop offers a fresh look without the commitment of a color change, while also getting rid of your fried summer ends.
+Nicole Richie, Miroslava Duma, Erin Wasson, and Emily Blunt are just a few who've ditched their layers for a single length and we’d argue that fall is the best time to follow suit.
+The chop offers a fresh look without the commitment of a color change, while also getting rid of your fried summer ends.

-Don’t be fooled though; Andy Lecompte, stylist extraordinaire to Richie, Madonna, Heidi Klum, Katie Holmes, and Rachel McAdams says it’s more work than a graduated ‘do.
+Don’t be fooled though.
+Andy Lecompte, stylist extraordinaire to Richie, Madonna, Heidi Klum, Katie Holmes, and Rachel McAdams, says it’s more work than a graduated ‘do.
 He tells us why—as well as which cuts work best with what texture.

 Have fine hair?
-A blunt cut is perfect for you because it adds thickness.
+A blunt cut is perfect for you because it adds some much-needed thickness.
 “It’s best to keep this texture short,” Lecompte says.
 “Nicole Richie’s hair is fine, and keeping it blunt and short is a very easy style.”
 Choose any length, from chin to shoulders.
 For added drama, follow Richie’s lead and go asymmetrical.

 When asked for tips to style a blunt cut at home, Lecompte immediately suggests washing your hair less, which helps keep hair smooth.
 If your scalp gets oily, just rinse your locks and condition your ends or use dry shampoo.
 Lecompte’s favorite is Serge Normant’s Meta Revive Dry Shampoo ($25).

-You can’t go wrong when choosing fringe to accompany your one-length cut, says Lecompte.
+You can’t go wrong when choosing a fringe to accompany your one-length cut, says Lecompte.
 “I like a side-swept bang because it evens out the bluntness of the length,” he says.

 Love drama?
-Add a sharper bang to emphasize your cut!
+Add a sharper bang to emphasize your cut.